crisward/slang/README.md

       h1 {color: red;}
       p {color: green;}
     style h2 {color: blue;}
-  body
+    javascript: type="text/javascript"
+      var message = "some js with an attribute" body
     / Multi-line comment
       span this is wrapped in a comment